Master's programme in Genomics and Systems Biology

 Our programme teaches you to experimentally study all components (for example genes, proteins, metabolites) in biological systems by using different omics-technologies.
 You will develop computational skills for genome analysis, model generation and simulation, and gain understanding of factors that influence genome evolution.
 This programme will open the way for your understanding of evolution at the genome level, which has implications for how we assess the adaptability of organisms to changing environmental conditions, such as climate change.

 The Master's programme in Genomics and Systems Biology provides practical knowledge of emerging technologies for large-scale analysis of the molecules of life.
 You will study how genomes change over time and how life's molecules interact in networks to build up living organisms.
 Knowledge of the properties of complete biological systems—not just their individual parts—is essential to drug development, disease treatment, and improving industrial bioprocesses.
 Explosive development of technology in this field is interdisciplinary, and research and education lie at the intersection of biology, physics, chemistry, engineering, mathematics, and computer science.
-Studying genomics and systems biology in Sweden has the added benefit of contributing to a more gender-equal field, with more equitable funding and opportunities for further education and employment.

 In-depth and well-rounded education